 Our Approach to Teaching

-Our school exists to provide the highest quality education for our students.
+We provide the highest quality education for our students.
 We have a strong focus on ensuring top-quality teaching and learning and, together with our knowledge-rich curriculum, will provide a first-class education to the children in our community.

 - The start of the lesson

-- Low stakes quizzing.
+- Low stakes quizzing

-- Acting on feedback
+- Effective feedback

 - Assessment for learning

-- Presentation of student work
+- Presentation of pupil work

 - End of the lesson